Physics-Driven Regularization of Deep Neural Networks for Enhanced Engineering Design and Analysis: Numerical examples

+Systems governed by the Burgers' equation arise in various areas of engineering, such as traffic flow, fluid mechanics, and acoustics.
+Let us consider a system governed by the Burger's equation, and that we have full knowledge about the parameter values of the governing equation, but not the boundary or initial conditions.
+Let us further assume that we have access to a number of noisy measurements from this system, based on which we seek to construct a DNN regression model.
+These response measurements could be obtained experimentally from the system of interest, but in this work we generate synthetic measurements by numerically solving the following Burgers' equation, using the source code provided by \cite{raissi2018deep}

-In order to generate training, evaluation, and test datasets, using the source code provided by \cite{raissi2018deep}, we solve this equation using spectral methods.
-Specifically, the Chebfun package \cite{driscoll2014chebfun} is used with a spectral Fourier discretization with 256 modes and a $4^{th}$-order explicit Runge-Kutta scheme, where the size of time steps is set to $10^{-4}$, and the solution is saved every 0.05 s time interval.
-The solution dataset is depicted in Figure \ref{Burgers_snapshot}.
-From the solution dataset, we randomly select 10,500 samples, out of which 500 samples are reserved for training, 5,000 samples are reserved for evaluation, and the rest are reserved for testing (note that compared to the size of training dataset, we chose to have a large evaluation and test dataset to eliminate the need for cross-validation when performing hyperparameter tuning).
-Also, it should be noted that a Gaussian noise is added to the solution $u$, with a zero mean and a standard deviation of $\gamma \bar{u}$, where $\bar{u}$ is the mean value of $u$ in the training dataset, and $\gamma$ is a constant which controls the noise level.
+with periodic boundary condition, and $x \in [-8,8], \ t \in [0,10]$.
+Specifically, in \cite{raissi2018deep}, the Chebfun package \cite{driscoll2014chebfun} is used with a spectral Fourier discretization with 256 modes and a $4^{th}$-order explicit Runge-Kutta scheme, where the size of time steps is set to $10^{-4}$, and the solution is saved every 0.05 s time interval.
+Using the specifications for the time and space domains used in \cite{raissi2018deep}, the Burgers' equation is solved and the solution at different points in time and space is depicted in Figure \ref{Burgers_snapshot}.
+Next, we add a Gaussian noise to the solution $u$, with a zero mean and a standard deviation of $\gamma \bar{u}$, where $\bar{u}$ is the mean value of $u$ in the solution dataset, and $\gamma$ is a constant which controls the noise level.
 In this example we consider three different noise levels, with $\gamma=0$, $\gamma=0.15$, and $\gamma=0.25$.

-We construct five different surrogate models with five different regularization choices: no regularization, $L^2$ regularization, $L^1$ regularization, dropout, and the proposed PI regularization.
-The architecture of these deep neural network surrogates is fixed and consists of 4 hidden layers, each with 32 units with Tanh nonlinearities.
+From the noisy solution dataset, we randomly select 500 samples as our synthetic measurement data, and we assume this is the only available measurement data for training our models.
+We construct five different DNN models with five different regularization choices: no regularization, $L^2$ regularization, $L^1$ regularization, dropout, and the proposed regularization.
+The architecture of these DNN models is fixed and consists of 4 hidden layers, each with 32 units with Tanh nonlinearities.
 The Adam optimization algorithm \cite{kingma2014adam} is used to solve the optimization problem defined in Equation \ref{minimize_loss}.
 Parameters $\beta_1$, $\beta_2$, and $\epsilon$ for the Adam optimizer are set to 0.9, 0.999, and $10^{-8}$, respectively.
 Batch size is set to 50.
-For the PI regularization, the following penalty term is used
+For the PD regularization, the following penalty term is used